-Care homes and NHS need to work together, research findsJanuary 15th, 2013 in Health /
+Care homes and NHS need to work together, research findsJanuary 15, 2013 in Medicine & Health / Health

 Care homes and NHS healthcare services must work more closely together to improve levels of care for older people, according to a new study led by researchers at the University of Hertfordshire.

 Complex healthcare needs